A Complete Guide to Trust Signals: 77 Signals for Building Brand Trust with Humans and AI

 21. Wikipedia listing

 - A listing in Wikipedia signals authority because the site's editors carefully screen entries to ensure they meet "notability" criteria.
 Gaining media coverage and other forms of third-party validation are prerequisites.
 Editors also forbid companies from adding themselves to the site.
+Wikipedia entries feed AI systems directly — LLMs are trained heavily on Wikipedia content, and a Wikipedia entry significantly improves the chance that an AI system has accurate information about your brand.

 22. Community involvement